Hajj is an annual Islamic pilgrimage to Makkah (Mecca) undertaken each year by Muslims from inside Saudi Arabia and around the world.

 For more information, contact the Saudi Ministry of Hajj and Umrah.

-If you're an Australian Muslim living in Saudi Arabia, you can undertake the Hajj once every five years.
-Apply through the Saudi Ministry of Interior.
+If you're an Australian Muslim living in Saudi Arabia, you can undertake the Hajj once every 5 years.
+Check the information available on the Saudi Ministry of Hajj and Umrah website.

-The Saudi authorities may only allow pilgrims to leave the dedicated Hajj terminal with their hajj groups.
-Please contact your Hajj tour operator directly if they do not meet you at the airport.
+The Saudi authorities may only allow pilgrims to leave the dedicated Hajj terminal.

 - Expect lengthy delays in hot and humid conditions when you arrive and depart the airport.
 Airport formalities can take many hours.